tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 downloading and building of various subsystems of |ns3| for you.
 We recommend that you begin your |ns3| work in this environment.

+One practice is to create a directory called ``workspace`` in one's home directory under which one can keep local Mercurial repositories.
+Any directory name will do, but we'll assume that ``workspace`` is used herein (note:  ``repos`` may also be used in some documentation as an example directory name).

 Downloading |ns3| Using a Tarball
 +++++++++++++++++++++++++++++++++